 Minimum entry requirements:

-English and Maths GCSE Grade 5 or above, Science GCSE Grade C or above
+English and Maths GCSE Level 5 or above, Science GCSE Level 5 or above

-• For a broader base, with other AS/A Levels such as Applied Science, Geography, History, Languages, Psychology, Health & Social Care
+• For a broader base, with other A-Levels such as Applied Science, Geography, History, Languages, Psychology, Health &

 • Designing experiments